 How Tasha Came to the Sanctuary

 Tasha is a very shy tiger who startles quickly with anything new.
-She continues to work with a keeper on operant training, which allows her predictability in her life and structure.
-Tasha is a very social tiger when she gets to know someone but prefers for the people to visit her to be women and a few select men who she has gotten to know and who are calm around her.
+She continues to work with a keeper on operant training, which allows her predictability and structure in her life.
+Tasha is a very social tiger when she gets to know someone but prefers for the people visiting her to be women and a few select men who she has gotten to know and who are calm around her.

-Tasha is located on Pine Forest next to Mona and Moki Tigers' enclosure.
-Across the tour path are Mila and Riley Tigers, and just down from her are Roscoe and Camilla Tigers.
+Tasha is located in Pine Forest next to Mona and Moki Tigers' enclosure.
+Across the path are Mila and Riley Tigers and just down the path are Roscoe and Camilla Tigers.
 Tasha is off tour due to her nervous and anxious nature.
 She startles very easily and gets nervous around large groups of people and loud noises.

 Tasha was rescued along with three other tigers from a roadside zoo in Alabama.
 "Roadside zoos are collections of animals in cages to profit from motorists who stop to see the animals.
 They are not accredited by the Association of Zoos and Aquariums (AZA).
 A roadside zoo can be 20 animals in adjacent pens or a single tiger in a cage.
 What these facilities have in common are barren cages, inadequate food, water, shelter and veterinary care.
 The animals are often crowded into conflict-prone groupings.” – Tigers in America.
 The roadside zoo that Tasha came from was shut down due to many violations but the woman who owned it was allowed to keep her animals.
 It was not until her health started to decline years later and her family had power of attorney that we were asked to come rescue them.
 It is always important to research a place before you visit it.
 Ask questions and find out why they exist and what their goals are.